mekorhabracha/mekorhabracha.github.io/_posts/Announcements/2017-07-24-renew-your-membership.md

 ----------------------------

-FOR MORE INFORMATION, please email mekorhabracha@gmail.com.
+FOR MORE INFORMATION, or to obtain a membership application, please email mekorhabracha@gmail.com.
 You will also find information [here]({{site.url}}/contribute/donate.html) about how to submit your payments.

 Please be aware that even with the rate increase, membership only covers a percentage of our budget, and we will still depend on your continued generosity beyond membership dues to cover our costs.